 - Key issues affecting Aerospace & Defense companies

 - Join the conversation

 About Deloitte’s Aerospace & Defense practice

-Deloitte is a leading presence in the A&D industry, providing services to more than 95% of the Fortune 500 and more than 80% of the Fortune 1000 A&D companies through more than 600 professionals.1
+Deloitte is a leading presence in the A&D industry, providing services to more than 95 percent of the Fortune 500 and more than 80 percent of the Fortune 1000 A&D companies through more than 600 professionals.1

 Many of our practitioners have worked in the A&D industry and/or the military prior to joining our organization and have deep industry experience across many sectors.
 The level of experience and connectivity of these practitioners allows us to provide insights and observations regarding the latest in commercial concepts, technology, and operating procedures in order to address client issues.